 - Mini LED, string of 100 lights = $0.41

 We’re sure you’re thinking, “No big deal, I’ll just use the LED bulbs next time.
 What’s a couple cents?”
-But remember, that’s only one string of lights—covering your entire house and yard in lights means spending WAY more money.
-If you want to be able to afford presents for the whole family, you may just want to stick to a simple string of lights around your house.
-We’re sure your neighbors will thank you for it too.
+But remember, that’s only one string of lights—covering your entire house and yard in lights means spending way more money.
+If you want to be able to afford presents for the whole family, you may want to stick to a simple string of lights around your house.
+Better yet, save the money and take a trip to one of the best small towns for Christmas lights.

-If you still want to be the biggest light display on the block no matter the cost, try these tips for the best holiday light display.
+If you still want to be the biggest light display on the block no matter the cost, let these outrageous Christmas light displays inspire you.